Of Face Plants and Mountain Views

 The Mountain Ash was very pretty.
 Even better were all the Blueberries and Huckleberries, prime and tasty!

 As we dropped back down, the weather was slowly shifting.
 Clouding over, getting humid.

 Still, the flowers were just as gorgeous.

 And then that long, long hike down once you leave the last views.
 I was pretty tired, from our early start.
 Had the “best” face-plant I have done in decades.
 Thought I had caught myself and then “Bam!”, I went forward.
 Fell really good, on my right arm.
 Right on my camera, I might add.
 Thankfully it seems to be OK, with a deep cleaning.
-And I have a ton of awesome bruises to show off Was a great near 13 miles we did and it rained after, so that was a bonus
+And I have a ton of awesome bruises to show off after, for days.
+Was a great near 13 miles we did and it rained after, so that was a bonus, that the rain waited.